-(a) Plot the TM (E_z) even modes as a function of k, from k=0 to a large enough k that you get at least four modes.
-Compare where these modes start being guided (go below the light line) to your analytical prediction from problem 1.
-Show what happens to this "crossover point"

-when you change the size of the computational cell.

-- (b) Plot the fields of some guided modes on a log scale, and verify that they are indeed exponentially decaying away from the waveguide.
-(What happens at the computational cell boundary?) - (c) Modify the structure so that the waveguide has $\varepsilon=2.25$ instead of air on the y<-h/2 side.
-Show that there is a low- ω cutoff for the TM guided bands, as we argued in class, and find the cutoff frequency. - (d) Create the waveguide with the following profile:
+- (a) Plot the TM (E_z) even modes as a function of k, from k=0 to a large enough k that you get at least four modes.
+Compare where these modes start being guided (go below the light line) to your analytical prediction from problem 3.
+Show what happens to this "crossover point" when you change the size of the computational cell. - (b) Plot the fields of some guided modes on a log scale, and verify that they are indeed exponentially decaying away from the waveguide.
+(What happens at the computational cell boundary?) - (c) Modify the structure so that the waveguide has $\varepsilon = 2.25$ instead of air on the y < -h/2 side.
+Show that there is a low- ω cutoff for the TM guided bands, and find the cutoff frequency.
+(There is a general argument that an asymmetric waveguide "cladding" of this sort leads to low-frequency cutoffs.) - (d) Create the waveguide with the following profile: